 The repayment period of a federal student loan doesn’t begin usually until six months after the borrower has graduated or stopped attending school.
 It’s possible to use federal student loans to gain a PhD without ever having to make a payment, as long as you don’t stop to take a break longer than six months and you are enrolled full time.

 Some private loans may give you a grace period or defer your payments, but those terms are entirely up to the institution of your choice.
 Other financial institutions may require you to make payments while you are still attending school.

 Perhaps the biggest difference in terms of repayment is that most private student loans are structured a certain way and are not expected to change, while federal student loans offer many different options for repayment that are flexible and easy to change.
 The Department of Education also allows borrowers to apply for deferment in circumstances like an economic hardship or loss of a job.
 Available plans also take into consideration your income and can change as your income changes.
-Private plans are usually the same loan terms for the life of the loan.
+Private plans are usually the same loan terms for the life of the loan unless you refinance.

 Finally, if you are pursuing a career in public service such as teaching or law enforcement, you may be eligible to have a portion of your loans forgiven completely if you chose federal student loans.

 Federal loans seem like they have the clear advantage over private loans when it comes to repayment for flexibility, but the magic factor of a private loan is that the terms can be completely different from one institution to another, so it is possible to find loan terms that are more appealing that the federal option.

 A difference in interest rate of just a fraction of a percentage point can mean the difference of thousands of dollars in the long run.
 Often, private student loans have variable interest rates, which means that the interest rate can fluctuate as you pay off the loan.
 While this gives your interest rate the option of going down, it also means that your interest rate will go up, both seemingly unpredictably.